 To ensure the fields are maintained properly, careful consideration will be made when programming events during rain or on wet fields.
 If the Competitive Sports Office considers field conditions and the weather to be adverse, sport club events will be canceled.
-For weekly practices, the Competitive Sports Office may contact all clubs with scheduled practices by 2:00 PM to cancel evening practices.
-The Competitive Sports Supervisor has the authority to cancel practice in the event of severe weather.
+For weekly practices, the Competitive Sports Office will attempt to contact all clubs with scheduled practices by 2:00 PM to cancel evening practices.
+The Competitive Sports Supervisor has the authority to cancel all activities in the event of severe weather.